 A Pass means that your baby hears within the normal speech range.
 Remember even infants who pass can go on to develop hearing loss.
+The screening may not identify mild changes in hearing.
 If you ever have any concerns about your child’s speech, language or hearing tell your doctor right away.
-Hearing testing can be done at any age.
+Hearing testing can be done at any age and should be done before investigating speech therapy.

 A Did Not Pass means your baby needs further screening or testing.
 It is important that you follow the hospital recommendations and either return for an outpatient rescreen or make an appointment to see the Pediatric Audiologist listed on your Roadmap for Families.
-Do not let well meaning relatives or physicians tell you to ‘wait and see what happens’ because then it might be too late.
-Typically infants are rescreened within one to two weeks of hospital discharge.
-This allows a little time incase your baby does have fluid behind the ear drum.
+Do not let well-meaning relatives or physicians tell you to ‘wait and see what happens’.
+Early identification is always better.
+Typically babies are rescreened within two weeks of birth.

 If your baby was not screened, click here to get more information about where to get a screen.